-- 1. In the Selected Screen and Curve table, you can see the details of the screen and curve that the wizard created for each ink group, based on your measurements: - the Ink (Group) that the screen and curve are for, - the Screen Name (generated based on the screening settings), - the screen Code (you can change this if desired: click Select and choose another free screen code from the list shown), - the Largest Mindot size in microns, - the Curve Bump (this is the smallest input percentage you can print with this screen, all smaller percentages are "bumped up" to this value; this data will be included in the curve generated by the wizard), - the Estimated Lightest Tone Value (the percentage that the smallest input percentage from the Curve Bump gives on print; this will also be included in the curve). - 2.
-Select an Ink Group in the table: CMY, Black or expanded gamut inks (the inks here depend on your ink set, for example it can be OGV).
+- 1. In the Selected Screen and Curve table, you can see the details of the screening and curve settings that the wizard created for each ink group, based on your measurements: - The Ink (Group) that the screening and curve settings are for. - The Screen Name (generated based on the screening settings). - The screen Code (you can change this if desired: click Select and choose another free screen code from the list shown). - The diameter of the Largest Mindot in microns or milli-inches (the largest mindot is the dot used at the lightest tone value). - The Curve Bump, the smallest input percentage you can print with this screen. - All smaller percentages are "bumped up" to this value.
+This data will be included in the curve generated by the wizard.

+• The Estimated Lightest Tone Value, the percentage that the smallest input percentage from the Curve Bump gives on print.

+This will also be included in the curve.